munin-monitoring/munin/doc/node/async.rst

 You will need to create an SSH key for the "munin" user, and distribute this to all nodes running munin-asyncd.

+The ssh command and options can be customized in :ref:`munin.conf` with the ssh_command and ssh_options configuration options.

 On the munin node
 -----------------